Stationary and Sparse Denoising Approach for Corticomuscular Causality Estimation

 \section{Introduction}

 \IEEEPARstart{I}{nference} of causal interactions involved in movement control from non-invasive physiological signals such as EEG (electroencephalography) and sEMG (surface electromyography) has been immensely important in neurology \cite{delezie2018endocrine}, prosthetics \cite{chowdhury2019eeg}, cognitive neuroscience \cite{fuchs2009embodied}, biomechanics \cite{chiel2009brain}, robotics \cite{qiao2021survey}, and related disciplines.
 In the context of movement disorders, understanding how the brain and muscles interact is fundamental in diagnosing and treating disorders such as Parkinson's disease, multiple sclerosis, and dystonia.
 These conditions often involve neurological dysfunction or disruptions in the communication between the brain and muscles.
-Numerous studies have explored analysis of concurrent recordings of EEG from the primary motor cortex and sEMG signals from limb muscles to extract information about cortico-muscular coupling \cite{mcclelland2012modulation} \cite{mcclelland2020abnormal} \cite{du2021dictionary}, \cite{witham2011contributions}, \cite{zandvoort2019human}.
+Numerous studies have explored analysis of concurrent recordings of EEG from the primary motor cortex and sEMG signals from limb muscles to extract information about cortico-muscular coupling \cite{mcclelland2012modulation,du2021dictionary,mcclelland2020abnormal,witham2011contributions,zandvoort2019human}.

-{A}{utoregressive} models have commonly been employed to capture the relationships between different processes and discern directional causality \cite{hsiao1982autoregressive},\cite{lutkepohl2005new},\cite{goebel2003investigating}.
+models have commonly been employed to capture the relationships between different processes and discern directional causality \cite{hsiao1982autoregressive},\cite{lutkepohl2005new},\cite{goebel2003investigating}.
+These models reveal causal relationships in diverse applications in computer science such as microservice architectures \cite{ahmad2024smart, ahmad2024towards}, aiding in threat detection \cite{goel2024machine, ahmad2023review} and attack tracing \cite{ahmad2024survey}, while large language models \cite{ahmad2025future, chopra2024chatnvd, haque2022think} enhance this by analyzing logs and predicting vulnerabilities \cite{abdulsatar2024towards, jayalath2024microservice}.
+The growing complexity of distributed systems has made such causal analysis increasingly vital for understanding system behavior and maintaining reliability.
 The notion of causality, as applied to autoregressive models, was originally introduced by Granger \cite{granger2001investigating} where the fundamental concept is to quantify the degree to which knowledge about one process reduces uncertainty associated with another.
 However, there are numerous restrictive assumptions \cite{shojaie2022granger} that must be met for the autoregressive model to be considered a suitable framework for identifying Granger causal relationships.